18593 views

 The Gallery of Maps is on the west side of the Belvedere courtyard.
 There are many painted topographical maps.
 It was commissioned in 1580 to Ignazio Danzi, who completed the 40 panels within three years.
 Moreover, the gallery is 120m in length.

 The Vatican Museums are primarily famous because of the Sistine Chapel.
 It was built by the architect Giovannino de’ Dolci at the end of the 15th century by order of Pope Sixtus IV.
 The chapel is always open for visitors, except when the procedure of electing a new pope is processed.
-Moreover, it contains famous frescoes on the ceiling by Michelangelo.
-In addition, it is not allowed to take photos inside, and there are always crowds of tourists interested in a visit to the chapel.
+Moreover, it has Michelangelo’s famous frescoes on the ceiling.
+In addition, tourists are not allowed to take photos inside, and there are always crowds of tourists interested in visiting the chapel.
 Therefore, it is better to visit the Vatican Museums and Sistine Chapel with a tour guide and prepare for your visit in advance.

-Note: you can’t visit the Sistine Chapel solely without buying ticket to the Vatican Museums
+Note: You can’t visit the Sistine Chapel solely without buying a ticket to the Vatican Museums

 The Vatican Museum shop contains many interesting products connected to the smallest government in the world.
-For instance, you can buy accessories, pieces of jewelry, medals, watches, prints, or books there.
+For instance, you can buy accessories, jewelry pieces, medals, watches, prints, or books there.
 The production is unique and highly popular among all visitors to the Holy See.

-There are different prices, and one can find an unusual and perfect souvenir that matches his preferences because of the impressive variety of the saint things.
+There are different prices, and because of the impressive variety of the saint’s things, one can find an unusual and perfect souvenir that matches his preferences.
 For example, the average price for watches is 60-70 euros, while prices for books start from 10 euros per book.

-Interestingly, one can also buy features for home décor as sculptures or busts, where the prices for artistic reproductions start from 50 euros.
+Interestingly, one can also buy features for home décor, such as sculptures or busts, where the prices for artistic reproductions start at 50 euros.
 For visitors interested in the history of the Vatican, there are various books and DVDs on various historical topics.
-Moreover, there are puzzles with the depiction of the most notable artworks in the city-state territory.
+Moreover, there are puzzles depicting the most notable artworks in the city-state territory.

 Author: Kate Zusmann